wenakita/sonicreddragon-docs/docs/concepts/security.md

 ## Bug Bounty Program

-OmniDragon maintains an active bug bounty program with rewards up to $250,000 for critical vulnerabilities.
-Researchers can submit findings through our secure reporting channel at [security@omnidragon.io](mailto:security@omnidragon.io).
+We intend to establish a bug bounty program to encourage responsible disclosure of security vulnerabilities.
+Details will be announced closer to the mainnet launch.